Skip links

 CIPD (Chartered Institute of Personnel and Development) is an independent professional body committed to improving working lives by providing the best guidance and training for those working in HR (Human Resources) or L&D (Learning and Development) roles.

 CIPD courses cover everything an HR professional needs to know throughout their career from entry-level to senior roles including employment law and people management techniques.
-While there’s no legal requirement for you to have a CIPD qualification to have an HR role, most employers don’t consider candidates who aren’t CIPD accredited.

-Benefits of a CIPD HR Course
+Benefits of a CIPD HR course

-CIPD Membership
+CIPD membership

 When you achieve a CIPD qualification you automatically gain CIPD Membership giving you access to networking opportunities, CIPD communities and tools to use in your HR role.

-Flexible Learning
+Flexible learning

 MOL Learn’s On Demand or Live Online study options mean your CIPD HR courses can be completed virtually – allowing you to fit your study around your work or personal commitments.

-Improved Employability
+Improved imployability

 CIPD qualifications are recognised as the gold standard for HR professionals which can significantly improve your career prospects when job hunting or looking for a promotion.